stasm/innerself/README.md

 ## Caveats

 You need to know a few things before you jump right in.  `innerself` is a poor choice for form-heavy UIs.
-Every re-render is essentially a new assignment to the root element's `innerHTML`.
-If you try to dispatch actions on `keyup` or `onchange` events, your form elements will lose focus.
+It tries to avoid unnecesary re-renders, but they still happen if the DOM needs even a tiniest update.
+Your form elements will keep losing focus because every re-render is essentially a new assignment to the root element's `innerHTML`.

 When dealing with user input in serious scenarios, any use of `innerHTML` requires sanitization.  `innerself` doesn't do anything to protect you or your